paragonie/password_lock/README.md

 **MIT Licensed** - feel free to use to enhance the security of any of your PHP projects

 Wraps Bcrypt-SHA256 in Authenticated Encryption.
 Published by [Paragon Initiative Enteprises](https://paragonie.com).
+Check out our other [open source projects](https://paragonie.com/projects) too.

 Depends on [defuse/php-encryption](https://github.com/defuse/php-encryption) for authenticated symmetric-key encryption